Swiss Data Aggregator DAGI FAQs

 - can view, add, edit and remove users of their institution

-- can view, add and edit collections of their institution
+- can view, add and edit datasets of their institution

 ---|---|---|